lewagon/dotfiles/04-Front-End/07-JavaScript-Tooling/01-Geocoder/README.md

 Go ahead and add a form to your HTML page.
 It should contain an `input` where a user can type an address in, and a `submit` button.

-Once that's done, use the jQuery `submit` event to catch the moment the form is posted by the user.
-That's when you'll want to trigger the AJAX query to the Google Geocoding service with an `$.ajax()` call.
+Once that's done, use the `submit` event to catch the moment the form is posted by the user.
+That's when you'll want to trigger the AJAX query to the Google Geocoding service using `fetch` (go back to yesterday's lecture slides).

-In the `success` callback, try to `console.log()` what you get back from the API.
+Try to `console.log()` what you get back from the API.
 It's a massive JSON!
 Now you've got that, figure out where the GPS coordinates are buried and display them on screen.

 ### [OPTIONAL] Displaying a map